emolter/emolter.github.io/_pages/research.md

 ## JWST Observations of Io

 I'm part of an Early Release Science (ERS) project to observe the Jupiter system with the James Webb Space Telescope (JWST; fingers crossed for the launch!).
 The ERS program will test the capabilities of JWST for bright targets, non-sidereal targets, and targets requiring specific observation timings (e.g., Io in eclipse).

-under construction, please check back later
+Within this large project, my subgroup is using Aperture Masking Interferometry (AMI) to resolve Io's volcanically-active hotspots and learn about their temperature structure and morphology.
+My contributions are to provide expertise in interferometric image reconstruction and to produce realistic flux models of Io's volcanism.
+Putting these observations together with JWST NIRSpec and MIRI spectroscopic observations provided by other subgroups will simultaneously constrain Io's atmospheric structure and temperature, the temperature and morphology of its hotspots, and the properties of its surface ices.

 ## The Twilight Zone at Keck Observatory